Raphhh/puppy-application/README.md

 ##### Work with Puppy/Service

-You can work directly with Puppy\Service\Session et Puppy\Service\Template.
+You can work directly with Puppy\Service\Session and Puppy\Service\Template.
 These two services fit perfectly with the AppController.

 First, you need to include their [package](https://github.com/Raphhh/puppy-service) to your project.
 Then, you just need to add these two services with Puppy\Application::addService().
 See services section for more information.